saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 lambda a, b : a + b
 ```

 That's it.
-That's how simple the syntax of a lambda is: the keyword **lambda**, a list of arguments, then a single statement which handles all necessary computations and returns the result.
+That's how simple the syntax of a lambda is: the keyword **lambda**, a list of arguments, then a single statement that handles all necessary computations and returns the result.
 Currently, the lambda in the program above is completely accessible.
 Using a variable, we can store a reference to the lambda function and then treat that variable as if it were the name of a function.
 See below:

 ```python
 adder = lambda a, b : a + b